heremaps/gluecodium/docs/lime_markdown.md

 >**Important:** `@value` annotation is required.
 Return values of getters and parameters of setters must be documented.
 > If appropriate documentation comment is missing, then Gluecodium will raise warning or error depending on `werror` flag.
+>
+> In order to enable warning-as-error flag to prevent introduction of new comments for properties, which do not meet the
+> requirements please use `LimePropertiesDocs` value for `werror` flag.

 Example:
 ```